jkathan/Borrowd/README.md

 # Future Enhancements
 - Updating testing.
 Due to some pecularities between my API and react, my data came in a way that made it challenging for me to test.
 I will be working with my mentor to update these tests in the coming weeks.
+- Implement a more robust authorization process
 - Allow for searches by other  parameters
 - Allow for search of all pages
 - Integrate push notifications on a react native app.
 Integrate calender notifications.